All Collections

 • Hashtags to include

-Expert Tip: As a best practice a brand search should include the recommended boolean categories.
+Note: As a best practice, a brand search should include the recommended boolean categories.
 If you are creating a comparison search be sure to use the same categories in each search query.

 Brand Name

-• Include brand name and variations on the brand name.
-Abbreviations, acronyms, unofficial names, nicknames, slang, etc. should all be included.
+Include the brand name and variations of it.
+Abbreviations, acronyms, unofficial names, nicknames, slang, etc., should all be included.
 If the brand name has any translations for other languages or is under another name in other areas of the world, be sure to use those as well.

 • ("Coca Cola" OR Coca-Cola OR Coca_Cola OR Coke)